Hybrid Camera Pose Estimation with Online Partitioning for SLAM: Abstract

 \section{Abstract}

-This paper presents a hybrid real-time camera pose estimation framework with a novel partitioning scheme and introduces motion averaging to on-line monocular systems.
-Breaking through the limitations of fixed-size temporal partitioning in most conventional pose estimation mechanisms, the proposed approach significantly improves the accuracy of local bundle adjustment by gathering spatially-strongly-connected cameras into each block.
-With the dynamic initialization using intermediate computation values, our proposed self-adaptive Levenberg-Marquardt solver achieves a quadratic convergence rate to further enhance the efficiency of the local optimization.
-Moreover, the dense data association between blocks by virtue of our co-visibility-based partitioning enables us to explore and implement motion averaging to efficiently align the blocks globally, updating camera motion estimations on-the-fly.
-Experiment results on benchmarks convincingly demonstrate the practicality and robustness of our proposed approach by outperforming conventional bundle adjustment by orders of magnitude.
+This paper presents a hybrid real-time camera pose estimation framework with a novel partitioning scheme and introduces motion averaging to monocular Simultaneous Localization and Mapping (SLAM) systems.
+Breaking through the limitations of fixed-size temporal partitioning in many conventional SLAM pipelines, our approach significantly improves the accuracy of local bundle adjustment by gathering spatially-strongly-connected cameras into each block.
+With the dynamic initialization using intermediate computation values, \XL{we improve the Levenberg-Marquardt solver to further enhance the efficiency of the local optimization.} Moreover, the dense data association between blocks by our co-visibility-based partitioning enables us to explore and implement motion averaging to efficiently align the blocks globally, updating camera motion estimations on-the-fly.
+Experiments on benchmarks convincingly demonstrate the practicality and robustness of our proposed approach by significantly outperforming conventional approaches.